TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/CO2 Gadget/README.md

 ## 4. Connecting Peripherals

-With your microcontroller configured, you can now move forward: power off your board and connect a suitable CO2 sensor, such as the [Sensirion SCD30](https://done.land/components/data/sensor/airquality/scd30/).
-When you power the board back on, you should see actual sensor readings on your display.
+With your microcontroller configured, you can now add peripherals: power off your board and connect a suitable CO2 sensor, such as the [Sensirion SCD30](https://done.land/components/data/sensor/airquality/scd30/).

+Once you power the board back on, you now see actual sensor readings on your display.

 To actually connect peripherals, you need to know the *GPIOs* at which the firmware expects to find them: